syncrosim/pysyncrosim/docs/quickstart.rst

 Overview of SyncroSim
 ---------------------
 `SyncroSim`_ is a software platform that helps you turn your data into forecasts.
 At the core of SyncroSim is an engine that automatically structures your existing data, regardless of its original format.
-SyncroSim transforms this structured data into forecasts by running it through a Pipeline of calculations (i.e. a suite of models).
+SyncroSim transforms this structured data into forecasts by running it through a pipeline of calculations (i.e. a suite of models).
 Finally, SyncroSim provides a rich interface to interact with your data and models, allowing you to explore and track the consequences of alternative “what-if” forecasting scenarios.
 Within this software framework is the ability to use and create SyncroSim packages.

 	.. _SyncroSim: https://syncrosim.com